 There are increasingly sophisticated KYC software options (e.g. APIs) available for businesses to help automate this critical risk mitigation process.

-3. What is the Crypto Travel Rule for virtual assets?
+3. What is the FATF Travel Rule (Recommendation 16)?

-In February 2019, the FATF released their Interpretive Guidance to Recommendation 15, where paragraph 7(b) R16 introduced the FATF’s own version of the U.S. Travel Rule for cryptocurrency regulations.
-Formalized in June 2019, the new FATF Standards now dictate the following:
+In February 2019, the FATF released its Interpretive Guidance to Recommendation 15, where paragraph 7(b) R16 introduced the FATF’s own version of the U.S. Travel Rule for cryptocurrency regulations.
+Formalized in June 2019, Recommendation 16 now dictates the following:

 Countries should ensure that: